Near-optimal Delta-convex Estimation of Lipschitz Functions: The Proposed Algorithm

-Clearly, the choice $\fnih = f_n$ always satisfies \eqref{eq:erm-local}.
-However, based on the experimental results in \cref{sec:experiments}, we strongly recommend choosing $\fnih$ as an approximate local solution to the non-convex optimization problem $\min_{f\in\setF_\somenorm(\setXhat_K)} \risk_n(f) + \regz_n(f)$, initialized at $f_n$.
-Our near-minimax convergence rate guarantee in \cref{thm:near-minimax-rate} holds in both cases.

-To define the final estimator, we prune all parameters of $\fnih$ which do not affect its empirical risk, and center its average response on $\setX_n$.
+To define the final estimator, we prune all parameters of $\fnih$ which do not affect its empirical risk, and center its average response over $\setX_n$.
 Formally, we define the final estimator for all $\vx\in\setR^d$ as